The DOL reported:

 The following graph shows the 4-week moving average of weekly claims since 1971.

 The dashed line on the graph is the current 4-week average.
-The four-week average of weekly unemployment claims decreased to 241,500.
+The four-week average of weekly unemployment claims increased to 1,368,500.